-This class is designed to be 1-on-1 with an instructor and consists of 3 sections: Theory, Behind-the-Wheel, and Skills Test.
+This class is designed to be 1-on-1 with an instructor and consists of 3 sections: Theory, Behind-the-Wheel (BTW) Range & Public Road, and CDL Skills Test.

 - Theory: This portion of the course is completed online and can be completed by the student on their timeline. - Behind-The-Wheel (BTW): This is a hands-on class administered at the Mount Joy Campus.
 The class times and length are based on the individuals needs.
 The base class is 10 hours BTW.
-It covers Pre-Trip inspection, range, and public road driving. - Skills Test: The skills test is administered at the Mount Joy campus.
-It will be scheduled at the time of registration.
+It covers Pre-Trip inspection, range, and public road driving. - CDL Skills Test: The skills test is administered at the Mount Joy campus.
+It will be scheduled at the time of registration and normally takes place 2 days after the BTW training.